developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/barcode/index.md

 * **Continuous Read -** A press and hold of the scan trigger continuously scans barcodes.
 The same barcode can be scanned multiple times. **Not supported with the Zebra RS507 Bluetooth Ring Scanner**.

 * **Press and Sustain -** Starts the scan beam when the trigger is pressed and continues the decode session until the Beam Timer is expired, barcode is decoded or read is canceled. **Scan beam is not stopped when the trigger is released**.
 This avoids unexpected cancellations of a read by subsequently pressing the trigger button of the device; subsequent trigger presses while the beam is ON have no effect. **Applies to internal imager on TC20/TC25 and RS6000/RS507 Bluetooth scanners connected to TC57/TC77 and PS20 devices**.

-**Presentation Mode -** Sets the sensitivity level in reaction to environment changes during the scanning session.
-Used when AimType is in Presentation Mode.
-Sensitivity levels:

-* **High -** Scanning is activated with high sensitivity to environment changes (default).
-* **Medium -** Scanning is activated with medium sensitivity to environment changes.
-* **Low -** Scanning is activated with low sensitivity to environment changes.

 **DPM Illumination Control -** Controls illumination for DPM barcodes:
 * **Direct Illumination -** Scanner uses only direct (white) illumination.
 Recommended for use with dot peen barcodes - tilt the part 30 degrees for optimal decoding.